toidiu/toidiu.github.io/content/gin/g-and-t.md

 +++
-title = "Martini"
+title = "Gin and Tonic"
-weight = 1
+weight = 60
 +++

--  1 ⅔ Parts Gin
+- 1 ½ Parts Gin
--  ⅓ Part Dry Vermouth
--  1 Dash Orange Bitters
--  1 Whole Green Olive
+- 5 Parts Tonic Water
--  1 Twist Lemon
+- 1 Lime/Lemon wheel

-**Fill a mixing glass with ice cubes.
-Add all ingredients.
-Stir and strain into a chilled cocktail glass.
-Garnish with a green olive and lemon.**
+Add ice to a chilled cocktail glass.
+Pour gin over ice.
+Tilt the glass at a 45 degree angle and pour tonic slowly.
+Garnish with wheel.